U.S. states probe VTech hack, experts warn of more attacks

 "You have all these devices and services that are connecting to the Internet by companies that don’t have the experience that older software companies do in securing their data," said Katie Moussouris, chief policy officer with HackerOne, a "bug bountgy" firm that helps businesses work with researchers to find cyber bugs.

 "VTech is a toymaker and I don't expect them to be security superstars.
-They are amateurs in the field of security," said Tod Beardsley, security research manager with Rapid7 Inc.
+They are amateurs in the field of security," said Tod Beardsley, security research manager with Rapid7 Inc (RPD.O).

 Toy manufacturers lack rigor in secure software development, said Chris Eng, vice president of research at security software maker Veracode.
 They are "inevitably going to fall short on security,” he said.